martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 res, err := json.Marshal(friends)
 ```

-for this example, I gave the _result_ the identifier `res`, and the _error_ the identifier `err`
+For this example, I gave the _result_ the identifier `res`, and the _error_ the identifier `err`

 I pass in `friends` as the single argument to `json.Marshal()`, keep in mind that `friends` is a `slice` of type `person`

-> Quick Note: checking for errors immeaditely after using Marshal or Unmarshal is considered best practice, this prevents any errors or inconsistencies in your data from trickling into your code
+> Quick Note: checking for errors immediately after using Marshal or Unmarshal is considered best practice, this prevents any errors or inconsistencies in your data from trickling into your code

 ```go
 if err != nil {